rattermeyer/ratblog/source/_posts/2014-05-15-vagrant-plus-puppet-a-case-study-in-provisioning-development-environments.markdown

 * Clone the [vagrant-dev](http://github.com/rattermeyer/vagrant_dev) git repository
 * And run ``vagrant up`` in this directory

 This should give you a running box.
 You still need to re-install VirtualBox guest additions and the like.
-Have a look at the README

 # Experiences
 ## Puppet